 At MozFest, we welcome everyone committed to building a caring and just online culture, a healthier internet, and AI that benefits people instead of harms them.

 As a festival team, we are committed to ensuring that each part of MozFest – from our call for proposals to the sessions and after-hours events - is as open and accessible as possible by inviting people from a wide variety of backgrounds, lived experiences, and geographies to participate in our shared work.

 “Tech conferences are notoriously bad at putting together gender-diverse speaker lineups… but look what Mozilla has done!
 Their speaker lineup consists of 78% women, a whopping 79% of whom are women of color!”

-Over the last ten years, we have welcomed 30,000 artists, activists, technologists, digital rights advocates, educators, students, and journalists from 106 countries with the specific aim of curating a space that represents all members of our diverse, global community and that everyone receives an equal and fair opportunity to participate.
+Over the last ten years, we have welcomed 30,000 artists, activists, technologists, digital rights advocates, educators, designers, and journalists from 106 countries with the specific aim of curating a festival that represents all members of our diverse, global community and where everyone has the opportunity to participate.

 Here are a few festival moments that highlight what inclusivity means to us